Ultimate Music Festival Survival Guide

-9. DON’T BE THAT GUY
+9. DON’T BE ‘THAT’ GUY

 I always end up bringing a surplus of beer because nothing brings new friends together better than handing out beer.
 Consider packing a flask but be careful, many main stage areas prohibit flasks inside.
 If you can get one inside though, it will be extremely rewarding when your go-to rum and coke costs $12 from a vendor.
 Also drink responsibly, don’t be that guy.

-Luck in the Sky with Diamonds
+Lucy in the sky with diamonds.

 As with any event that attracts a large congregation of young people, alcohol and drugs will always be present.
 This goes right along with taking care of yourself.
 Make smart choices – encourage the use of test kits amongst your festival entourage, stay hydrated and always keep in mind the risks of never knowing what for sure is going inside your body.